fsfe/forms/README.md

 `<input type="hidden" name="lang" value="it">`

-Now, for example when looking for the template "tosign-register", the server will look for a file named "tosign-register.it.eml", and if that does not exist, it will fall back to "tosign-register.eml".
+Now, for example when looking for the template "tosign-register", the server will look for a file named `tosign-register.it.eml`, and if that does not exist, it will fall back to `tosign-register.eml`.

 ## API